yannvon/cascadeth/data/Cascadeth.md

   - [ ] differentiate between validateAck and validateTx
 - [ ] Check condition on adding discovered ack to pool, if future discovered tx are simply dropped we might not satisfy consistency property, as underlying broadcast has no properties

+### 05.07

+- [x] Verify insufficient funds implementation -> if insufficient funds it would usually have been dropped / not accepted to txpool.
+I accept it, but upon trying to include it in next block it would get discarded -> I added line that normally keeps it in txpool and would try to include them in next block :)

 ### Next meeting